Sci-Fi Nerd: Commentary, reflection, and accolades from a fan’s point of view on all things sci-fi and fantasy.

-The story the film tells is simple and straight-forward without being cluttered by sub-plots the way films tend to be today.
+There is no denying The Day The Earth Stood Still is a product of the time that created it; it’s a fifties movie through and through.
+In many ways, the film and the story it tells get presented as if it is a play.
+The story the film tells is straight-forward without being cluttered by sub-plots the way movies tend to be today.
 The message is the movie, and the movie is the message.
 Dramatic moments are emphasized by the use of light and shadow, along with the remarkable and memorable soundtrack composed by Bernard Herrmann, which was one of the first to make use of the theremin, which, of course, became a science fiction standard in films and television that followed

-The world is turned upside-down when a huge flying saucer lands in Washington DC and a humanoid alien visitor accompanied by an eight-foot-robot emerges. the ship is quickly surrounded by the military, press, and the curious.
+The story begins as the world is turned upside-down when a huge flying saucer lands in Washington DC and a humanoid alien visitor accompanied by an eight-foot-robot emerges.
+The ship is quickly surrounded by the military, press, and the curious.
 When the visitor advances to present a gift, a nervous soldier shoots him, and the giant robot Gort (Lock Martin) responds by vaporizing the army’s weapons with a beam from his eyes, until the wounded alien orders him to stop.

-The use of Klaatu as a christ-like messenger from outer space, who is killed but rises again, was perhaps a bit heavy-handed, but that was in keeping with the times when messages meant to be consumed by the general public were done in this manner.
+The use of Klaatu as a Christ-like messenger from outer space, who is killed but rises again, was perhaps a bit heavy-handed, but that was in keeping with the times when messages meant to be consumed by the general public usually lacked subtlety in this manner.
 The film is still considered to represent a milestone in the evolution of science fiction films in the 20th century, and a classic among classics still enjoyed today by fans all over the world.
 The iconic phrase, KLAATU BARADA NIKTO has come to represent science fiction excellence, in a world that still needs to be reminded to be careful or it might spell our doom.